opensupporter/osdi-docs/README.md

 The API will define interfaces including but not limited to resources representing people, donations, questions, tags, and events.
 The group will determine the order in which to define resource models and which version of the API to include them in.

 [Read the full charter](charter.md)

 [Read our scenarios document](scenarios/)

 [Play with our prototype](http://osdi-prototype.herokuapp.com)

 # Authors
+* Tim Anderegg, New Organizing Institute (NOI)
+* Topper Bowers, Amicus
-Josh Cohen, Washington United For Marriage
+* Josh Cohen, Washington United For Marriage
-Topper Bowers, Amicus
-Erik Lukoff, Change.org
+* Erik Lukoff, Change.org
-Tim Anderegg, New Organizing Institute (NOI)
-Charles Parsons, Salsa Labs
+* Charles Parsons, Salsa Labs

-## Scenarios

-## API Data Model
+# API Data Model

 * [API Entry Point](aep.md)
 * [People and Addresses](people.md)